What Is the System Usability Scale (SUS) and Why Is It Important?

 As a rule, the SUS centers on 10 questions that John Brooke developed.
 To achieve accurate results, you cannot edit these questions, though this next step, you can customize them with the name of your product or service.

 Click "SUS Questionnaire", assign your given SUS subject, and watch the fields automatically populate.
-The 10 questions the test asks include:
+The 10 questions include:

 - think that I would like to use [your solution] frequently.